stephaneVercouillieBMID/slate/source/index.html.md

 ## Verified Identity Data

 The identity data provided by itsme(r) are data coming from the National Registry typically stored on the National eID Card.
-This data is provided to itsme(r) either directly from a card readout or indirectly through an IDentity Registrar having a strong KYC
+This data is provided to itsme(r) either directly from a card readout or indirectly through an IDentity Registrar having a strong identity verification process (e.g. face-to-face KYC)  in-place.

 Data | Definition
 -- | --